 - For women eating processed meat at the first quintile level, the decrease in CVD mortality was approximately 20%.
 The median processed meat consumption based on men and women in the first quintile was 1.6g per 1,000kcal per day compared with 22.6g per 1,000kcal per day in the fifth quintile.

-Red and processed meat intakes were associated with a modest increase in risk of total mortality, cancer and cardiovascular disease mortality in both men and women.
+Red and processed meat intakes were associated with a modest increase in risk of total mortality, cancer and CVD mortality in both men and women.
 In contrast, high white meat intake was associated with a small decrease in total and cancer mortality.

 This is a well-designed, large prospective study.